aiidateam/aiida-core/docs/source/intro/installation.rst

     $ pip install -e aiida-core[atomic_tools,docs]

-.. admonition:: Keberos on Ubuntu
+.. admonition:: Kerberos on Ubuntu
    :class: note title-icon-troubleshoot

    If you are installing the optional ``ssh_kerberos`` and you are on Ubuntu you might encounter an error related to the ``gss`` package.